-Hint: Several of the above are very similar to one another.
-Note that the assemblers have already been primed with the mappings from these mnemonics to integers, but, once again, you must be careful to make sure you modify all the parts of the system that need extending - you will have to add quite a bit to various switch statements to complete the tasks.
-Do this for both versions of the PVM.
+Hint: Several of the above are very similar to one another, but, once again, you must be careful to make sure you modify all the parts of the system that need to be modified.

-Try out your systems by developing an "improved" version of PALIN.PVM, say PALINC.PVM that handles
+Try out your system by developing "improved" versions of STUDENTS.PVM and SENTENCE.PVM, say STUDENTS1.PVM and SENTENCE1.PVM, that uses these new opcodes.